Menu

 net.core.default_qdisc = fq

 Notes: you should leave net.tcp_mem alone, as the defaults are fine.
 A number of performance experts say to also increase net.core.optmem_max to match net.core.rmem_max and net.core.wmem_max, but we have not found that makes any difference.
-Some experts also say to set net.ipv4.tcp_timestamps and net.ipv4.tcp_sack to 0, as doing that reduces CPU load.
-We strongly disagree with that recommendation for WAN performance, as we have observed that the default value of 1 helps in more cases than it hurts, and can help a lot.
+Some sites also say to set net.ipv4.tcp_timestamps and net.ipv4.tcp_sack to 0, as doing that reduces CPU load.
+We strongly disagree with that recommendation for WAN performance, as we have observed that the default value of 1 helps in more cases than it hurts.

 Linux supports pluggable congestion control algorithms.
-To get a list of congestion control algorithms that are available in your kernel (kernal 2.6.20+), run:
+To get a list of congestion control algorithms that are available in your kernel, run:

 sysctl net.ipv4.tcp_available_congestion_control